microsoft/r-server-hospital-length-of-stay/Powershell_Instructions.md

         .\{{ site.ps1_name }} -ServerName "localhost" -DBName "{{ site.db_name }}" -username "rdemo" -password "D@tascience" -is_production "N" -uninterrupted "Y"
         ```

 5. If running with prompts (`-uninterrupted "N"`), you cannot complete a step until the previous step has been completed, so only skip steps that have previously been executed.
+Running in this mode allows you to specify non default names for tables.

 6. You can also optionally add the parameter -dataPath "your path\to\csv files".
 If you omit this, it defaults to the Data folder in the current directory.